KartikVerma07/ELEC_20_DroneTroopers/README.md

 # ELEC_20_DroneTroopers
-Tello_AirPro : A drone which will follow you where ever you go and keep you in center of the frame.
+### Tello_AirPro : A drone which will follow you where ever you go and keep you in center of the frame.

-Commands that Drone can operate on using Speech Recognition:
+### Commands that Drone can operate on using Speech Recognition:
-  -You can control the drone movement by your speech commands.
+  - You can control the drone movement by your speech commands.
-     -Such as takeoff, land, up, down, left and right.
+  - Such as takeoff, land, up, down, left and right.

 The DJI Tello drone Tello is a tiny and lightweight quadcopter created Ryze Robotics in collaboration with DJI and Intel Corporation.
 The quadcopter comes with some great features and electronics, including, among others, a 720p camera a vision system, barometer and range finder.
 What’s more, it’s programmable with the Scratch programming language and you can also create software applications.
 The drone comes with several accessories including a Quick Start Guide, four extra propellers, a propeller remover tool, and the battery, which is a 3.8V, two-cell battery, running at 1100mAh.

-INTERACTING WITH THE DRONE
+### INTERACTING WITH THE DRONE
 using App of Tello.
 using Keyboard(using Pygame Library) using speech recognition (using Snowboy Hotword)